babenyshevs/ai-project-template/README.md

   - Integrate with existing systems and applications
   - CI/CD

-- Monitoring and Maintenance
-  - Include monitoring and logging mechanisms
-  - Track performance and identify issues
-  - Support regular updates and maintenance

-## Non-Functional Requirements
 - Performance
   - Large volumes of data
   - Processing time limits
   - Minimal latency (for real-time applications)

+- Usability
+  - Interface (if aplicable)
+  - Documentation
+    - Git README
+    - Confluence

+## Non-Functional Requirements
+- Model Training and Validation
+  - Justify modelling methodology - what kind of task is to be solved
+  - Justify model architecture - how it will be solved (target definition, etc.)
+  - Experiments tracking

 - Security
   - Data confidentiality and integrity